tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/environment_during_propagation.rst

 Aerodynamic coefficients
 ------------------------

     Aerodynamic coefficients in Tudat can be a function of any number of independent variables, such as angle of attack, Mach number, etc. During the propagation, the :class:`~tudatpy.numerical_simulation.environment.AtmosphericFlightConditions` object (see above) automatically calculates the values independent variables, and passes the list of independent variables to an :class:`~tudatpy.numerical_simulation.environment.AerodynamicCoefficientInterface` of the body (if it possesses any) to update the aerodynamic coefficients to the current state/time.
 The current values can be extracted from the flight conditions using the :attr:`~tudatpy.numerical_simulation.environment.AtmosphericFlightConditions.aero_coefficient_independent_variables` attribute.
-The current force and moment coefficients can be exracted from the coefficient interface using the :attr:`~tudatpy.numerical_simulation.environment.AerodynamicCoefficientInterface.current_force_coefficients` and :attr:`~tudatpy.numerical_simulation.environment.AerodynamicCoefficientInterface.current_moment_coefficients` attributes, respectively.
+The current force and moment coefficients can be extracted from the coefficient interface using the :attr:`~tudatpy.numerical_simulation.environment.AerodynamicCoefficientInterface.current_force_coefficients` and :attr:`~tudatpy.numerical_simulation.environment.AerodynamicCoefficientInterface.current_moment_coefficients` attributes, respectively.

     It may happen that a custom model influences the values of the independent variables, for instance when specifying a custom function for the angle of attack using the :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.aerodynamic_angle_based` rotation model.
 If the algorithm *itself* depends on these angles, it may be necessary to update the aerodynamic coefficients in the guidance algorithm.
 One example is shown in the :ref:`TODO` example.